Avoiding knee replacement | Stem cell therapy and advanced knee osteoarthritis

 - (1) removing bone damage to make way for

-- (2) new bone remodelling.
-In new research doctors have found that not only do stem cells jump start the repair process, they also negotiate with the breakdown process to prevent overzealous destruction by RANKL (scientifically Receptor activator of nuclear factor kappa-B ligand).
+- (2) new bone remodeling.
+In new research doctors have found that not only do stem cells jump-start the repair process, they also negotiate with the breakdown process to prevent overzealous destruction by RANKL (scientifically Receptor activator of nuclear factor kappa-B ligand).

 For those of you who have been prescribed RANKL inhibitors, it may have been explained to you that your body is producing too much of this protein from the Tumor Necrosis Family, (a family of cells that cause cell death.)
 What RANKL does is secrete acids to disintegrate bone.
 This is a beneficial function when controlled, as explained above, it is simply out with the old bone, in with the new, the skeletal system grows and gets stronger through this function.
 It is not beneficial when too much material is removed, thus the prescriptions for RANKL inhibitors.